 Meanwhile, other European monarchs didn’t sit by idly hoping a democratic revolution wouldn’t happen to them.
 You need look no further than the Arab Spring of 2011 to see that such movements are contagious.
 Kings wanted to nip the French Revolution in the bud to discourage such developments elsewhere.
 Consequently, the French Revolutionary governments — a series of governments that violently displaced each other in rapid succession — didn’t just have their hands full at home; they were at war with the rest of Europe and Britain.

 The Washington Administration was hesitant to alienate the British, in particular, since American shipping was susceptible to British attacks in the Atlantic and the U.S. relied on trade with their former colonizers.
 The U.S. traded with France, as well, but it was hard to say how things would play out there.
-Britain was a more proven entity and more important to the economy.
-Washington chose the lesser of two evils, signing Jay’s Treaty (1794-95), whereby the U.S. sided with Britain and the British made empty promises to evacuate the forts of the Old Northwest and ceased attacking American shipping, but the U.S. got virtually nothing else in return.
+Britain was a more proven entity and more important to the American economy.
+Washington chose the lesser of two evils, signing the Jay Treaty (1794-95), whereby the U.S. sided with Britain and the British made empty promises to evacuate the forts of the Old Northwest and ceased attacking American shipping, but the U.S. got virtually nothing else in return.
 In fact, the British had already agreed to evacuate their western forts in the Treaty of Paris that ended the Revolutionary War and never left.
 Nor did they even leave after Jay’s Treaty, and didn’t until 1815.
 Worse, with the U.S.-British treaty, the French Navy — the same one that helped the U.S. gain its independence fifteen years earlier — started attacking American shipping on its way to Britain.

-For Jeffersonians, Jay’s Treaty was coddling up to the enemy when they should have been embracing the spread of democracy in Europe by siding with France.
-Hadn’t France helped the Americans defeat Britain just fifteen years earlier?
+For Jeffersonians, the Jay Treaty was coddling up to the enemy when they should have been embracing the spread of democracy in Europe by siding with France.
+Hadn’t France helped the Americans defeat Britain?
 Whose side were we on in the upcoming historical struggle between monarchy and freedom?
 The new Constitution gave the president treaty-making powers (Article II, Section 2, Clause 2), but only with approval by two-thirds of the Senate.
-Republicans demanded to see confidential documents related to the treaty, but Washington declared executive privilege and refused.
+Republicans demanded to see confidential documents related to the treaty, but Washington refused, declaring executive privilege.

 Foreign relations drove the wedge deeper between America’s political factions, fueling the Newspaper War.
 The Federalists and Republicans each had newspapers in Philadelphia cranking out partisan combinations of propaganda and facts on a daily basis.
 Sound familiar?
-FOX and MSNBC weren’t around yet, so Jefferson’s henchman fulminated in the Philadelphia Aurora (edited by Franklin’s grandson Benjamin Franklin Bache) and Philip Freneau’s National Gazette while Hamilton smeared the opposition through the Gazette of the United States.
-Jefferson’s men excoriated Washington behind his back even as Jefferson served in his administration, but they mostly trashed Hamilton.
+Breitbart and the Huffington Post weren’t around yet, so Jefferson’s henchman fulminated in the Philadelphia Aurora (edited by Franklin’s grandson Benjamin Franklin Bache) and Philip Freneau’s National Gazette while Hamilton smeared the opposition through the Gazette of the United States.
+Jefferson’s men excoriated Washington behind his back even as Jefferson served in his administration, but in print they mostly trashed Hamilton.
 Around this time, Federalists started insulting Jefferson’s Republicans by calling them the Democratic-Republicans, to ridicule their support of the French Revolution and white male suffrage at home.
-No one called themselves Democratic-Republicans at the time, though, preferring Republican, or “a Madison” or “Franklin” (indicating that Republicans identified themselves not just with Jefferson).
+No one called themselves Democratic-Republicans at the time, though, preferring Republican, or a Madison or Franklin, indicating that Republicans identified themselves not just with Jefferson.
 Later some started to call their group the Democracy, sounding more like a cabal than a political faction.

 An aside that we’ll return to in future chapters:

 Jefferson encouraged his followers to “take up [their] pen[s]…and cut [Hamilton] to pieces in the face of the public.”
 But, in this heated partisan environment, the red-headed Virginian blinked first.
 Jefferson quit on President Washington and moved home to his Monticello plantation outside Charlottesville, Virginia, from where he licked his wounds and rallied his rank-and-file supporters.
-Meanwhile, Republican presses in Philadelphia still hammered Federalists and Washington mercilessly at every turn.
-But with Jefferson gone, Hamilton had Washington’s ear and could commence building a military the Democratic-Republicans thought was aimed at them.
+Meanwhile, Republican presses in Philadelphia still hammered Federalists mercilessly at every turn.
+But with Jefferson gone, Hamilton had Washington’s ear and could commence building a military the Republicans thought was aimed at them rather than foreign adversaries.
 As it turns out, they had some reason to fear just that.
 Sometimes, as the saying goes, even paranoids have [real] enemies.

-Militaries, while necessary, aren’t cheap, and Congress still needed to subsidize Hamilton’s Assumption Plan.
+Militaries, however necessary, aren’t cheap and Congress still needed to subsidize Hamilton’s Assumption Plan.
 The U.S. was already almost $80 million in debt.
-The great irony of the American Revolution was that, after fighting a war over taxes, the citizens of the young nation were soon paying higher taxes than they ever had as colonists in the British Empire.
+One irony of the Revolution was that, after fighting a war over taxes, Americans were soon paying more than they ever had as colonists in the British Empire.
 How could it be otherwise?
 They now had to run their own country.
-At least they had greater representation, for those who were genuinely concerned with that principle.
+At least they had greater representation, for those genuinely concerned with that principle.
 But for some, it seemed that the source of evil had merely migrated from London to Philadelphia.
 Tax offenders in southwestern Pennsylvania were sent to a federal courthouse in Philadelphia, hundreds of miles away while, meanwhile, the government wasn’t doing as much as westerners hoped to fight Indians and secure trading rights from the Spanish on the Mississippi River, key tributaries of which drained from the Ohio Valley.

-Most Americans preferred bartering to using currency for everyday transactions and whiskey barrels were virtually a currency in their own right along the western frontier.
+Most Americans preferred bartering to using currency for everyday transactions and whiskey barrels were virtually a currency in their own right in the backcountry.
 Settlers traded whiskey for salt, sugar, iron, powder, and shot.
 They even paid ministers in barrels.
 Whiskey made from leftover grain had the additional advantage of keeping, so it was an ideal way to preserve wealth and guard against inflation.
 The barrels were an agreed-upon size and their content was reasonably consistent.
 Western farmers who couldn’t readily ship large quantities of grain across the Alleghany Mountains distilled surplus grain into more transportable whiskey.
 One in six farmers had a small pot still as whiskey had replaced rum as the drink of choice by the late 18th century.
-While rum made sense in colonial port cities since it depended on the molasses trade, frontiersmen were familiar with whiskey from Scotland and Ireland and grew the ingredient cereal grains like barley, wheat, and rye.
+While rum made sense in colonial port cities since it depended on the Caribbean molasses trade, frontiersmen were familiar with whiskey from Scotland and Ireland and grew the ingredient cereal grains like barley, wheat, and rye.
 Many of the settlers around the Forks-of-the-Ohio region of western Pennsylvania (modern Pittsburgh) were rough-hewn Scotch-Irish who’d resisted similar English liquor taxes back in the Old Country.
 As was the case there, the American showdown pitted smaller, artisanal distillers against bigger professionals because the more one distilled, the less one paid proportionally.

-In the ensuing Whiskey Rebellion (1791-1794), frontiersmen from Pennsylvania, Kentucky, and Virginia reacted to the tax the same way colonials had reacted to the Stamp Tax thirty years earlier: by threatening bodily harm toward anyone who, by God, dared collect it.
+In the ensuing Whiskey Rebellion (1791-1794), frontiersmen from Pennsylvania, Kentucky, and Virginia reacted to the tax the same way colonials had reacted to the Stamp Tax a quarter-century earlier: by threatening bodily harm toward anyone who, by God, dared collect it.
 Whiskey Tax collectors were tarred and feathered, robbed, and beaten at gunpoint.
 Distillers burned their houses down.
 If collectors were federal rather than local, all the better.
 Many of the rebels were in Democratic-Republican societies opposed to Washington’s administration and many were veterans of the Revolutionary War, fighting for the same principles of local representation they had before.
-In that way, the Whiskey Rebellion was an early test of whether the new national congress really had power over the states.
+In that way, the Whiskey Rebellion was an early test of whether the new national congress really had power over the states and the people.

 Adding insult to injury, each barrel taxed had to be registered with a representative from the Treasury Department, but frontier distillers couldn’t afford to pay for the registration in currency.
 Rebels would’ve burned Fort Pitt (Pittsburgh) to the ground if authorities hadn’t bribed them with, you guessed it, alcohol.
 Other well-lubricated rebels talked of forming a western state named Westsylvania and seceding from the U.S., and even had a flag.
 In response, the national government passed a law making it a capital offense to discuss secession and made raising freedom-symbolizing liberty poles seditious.

 First, Washington sent peace commissioners to resolve the matter.
 Then, he took matters into his own hands in 1794 and resolved to collect the tax himself at the head of a larger army, at 13k, than most of those he led in the war.
 The Whiskey Rebellion occasioned the first draft in American history and was the first and only time the sitting president ever led an army in the field as Commander-in-chief, though Abraham Lincoln occasionally visited battlefields around Washington, D.C. during the Civil War.
 Washington compelled area governors to nationalize their state militias to gather his force.